M-Yamashita01/check-members/README.md

 Members which are in terraform do not exist in GitHub.

 ## Example usage
-Note: This action should be used with `Install hcl2json` step, ruby/setup-ruby action step and actions/github-script action step, such as below workflow.
+- Note: This action should be used with setup-terraform step.
+The terraform_wrapper flag in the setup-terraform step should be set to false.

 ```
 on: [pull_request]